 Then constantly ask yourself when spending money,

-“Does this spending support and help me achieve my satisfying goals?”
+“Does this spending support and help me achieve my mindful goals?”

 If the answer to this question is no, odds are lower the purchase will end in long-term happy spending.
 This is true regardless of if you follow the five happy money guidelines above.